TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 * After clicking "Add to Basket" button the product will be added to the basket and the Basket tab in the Navigation Bar will display the Total Price of the order.
     ![Add product](documentation/testing/add_to_basket08.jpg)
 * A confirmation toast box should be displayed and the user will be redirected to the Shop Page.
-* All the product added to the Shopping Basket will be dispalyed in the Basket Page.
+* All the product added to the Shopping Basket will be displayed in the Basket Page.
     ![Add product](documentation/testing/add_to_basket07.jpg)

 Errors: